LEGISLATION AND GOVERNMENT POLICY RELEVANT TO ASHDOWN FOREST

 In April 2002, the Parties to the Convention committed themselves to achieve by 2010 a significant reduction of the current rate of biodiversity loss at the global, regional and national level as a contribution to poverty alleviation and to the benefit of all life on Earth.

-This target was subsequently endorsed by the World Summit on Sustainable Development and the United Nations General Assembly and was incorporated as a new target under the Millennium Development Goals.
+This target was subsequently endorsed by the World Summit on Sustainable Development and the United Nations General Assembly and was incorporated as a target under the Millennium Development Goals.

 UK Public Service Agreement Targets on SSSIs

 There are 4,111 Sites of Special Scientific Interest (SSSIs) in England covering 1,076,704 ha.
 Defra had a Public Service Agreement (PSA) target to have at least 95% of the SSSI area in recovering or favourable condition (FC) by 2010.
-The Departmental Report states that 67.4% of SSSIs were in target condition in March 2005, an increase of 4.5% from March 2004.
+The Departmental Report stated that 67.4% of SSSIs were in target condition in March 2005, an increase of 4.5% from March 2004.
 At the end of 2010 over 95% by area of English SSSIs were deemed in favourable or recovering condition.

 1979 Birds Directive